rsachdeva/illuminatingdeposits-rest/README.md

 # Features include:
 - Golang (Go)  REST Http Service requests with json for Messages
 - TLS for all requests
-- Integration and Unit tests; run in parallel for faster feedback
+- Integration and Unit tests; run in parallel using dockertest for faster feedback
 - Coverage Result for key packages
 - Postgres DB health check service
 - User Management service with Postgres for user creation